-He could seek a secured overdraft or bank loan.
+He could seek a secured overdraft or bank loan (see page 17).
 As he only rents his commercial premises, he's aware choosing this option puts a personal asset, in this case his family home, on the line.

-The other suitable asset-secured solution for Blaz is invoice finance (debtor finance, which uses the business' receivables to secure funding.
+The other suitable asset-secured solution for Blaz is invoice finance (debtor finance, see page 20), which uses the business' receivables to secure funding.
 This option keeps his personal property separate from the business and provides a level of funding that will grow as Best Bloomers grows.
-He could also try for a merchant cash advance, an unsecured option which uses turnover through merchant terminals to secure funding.
+He could also try for a merchant cash advance (see page 20), an unsecured option which uses turnover through merchant terminals to secure funding.